william-Dic/GeoTaste/TROUBLESHOOTING.md

 ---

-**Most issues can be resolved by using the minimal requirements file! 🚀**
+**Most issues can be resolved by using the production requirements file! 🚀**